10 FAMILY FRIENDLY THINGS TO DO IN DEPTFORD

 By Marcela Ferreira

-If you are a South-East Londoner, there are a handful of things you will probably already know about Deptford:
+There are a handful of things you will probably already know about Deptford:

-1. It has one of the finest Baroque churches in the country (St. Paul’s Deptford).
+It has one of the finest Baroque churches in the country (St. Paul’s Deptford).

-2. Its shipyard was commissioned by Henry the VIII (the Kings Yard).
+Its shipyard was commissioned by Henry the VIII (the Kings Yard).

-3: Christopher Marlow was murdered (and buried) there.
+Christopher Marlow was murdered (and buried) there.

-4. Rumour has it that the skull and crossbones that stand on the pillars of St Nicholas church inspired the Jolly Roger flag.
+Rumour has it that the skull and crossbones that stand on the pillars of St Nicholas church inspired the Jolly Roger flag.

 With such a colourful history and sense of identity, it’s no surprise that Deptford has held its own amongst other South East London greats.

-If you have children and live south of the river then a visit to The Albany is a must.
+If you have children and live south of the river then a visit to The Albany Theatre is a must.
 An art centre driven by the diversity of the area, it delivers theatre, music, and the spoken word.

 Their newly refurbished café gives you a chance to enjoy a coffee and cake with the kids before you set off for home.

 An Aladdin’s cave of stuffed animals, royal memorabilia and 80s fun, it’s brimming with personality, from the décor to their signature Teapot Cocktails – our kids love their slushies.

 Drinks tend to arrive in anything from plastic pineapple cups, mugs, and vases as well as the odd glass, which all adds to the fun.

 The restoration of the carriage way, ramp and arches have transformed an already buzzing area into a space which now hosts new shops, cafes, creative spaces and restaurants.